 Shay Murtagh Precast recently manufactured a number of precast concrete units for J Murphy & Sons, who were contracted to reconstruct Richmond Street Bridge at Ashton under Lyne.
-The work was carried out as part of Network Rail’s CP5 Structures LNW North programme, a series of targeted reconstruction and upgrade works to railway bridges in the north west of England.
-This programme will reduce Network Rail maintenance costs, clear routes for electrification and allow hundreds more trains to run every day and result in faster journey times and new direct services.
+The work carried out as part of Network Rail’s CP5 Structures LNW North programme.
+A series of targeted reconstruction and upgrade works to railway bridges in the north west of England.
+This programme will reduce Network Rail maintenance costs, clear routes for electrification.
+Allow hundreds more trains to run every day and result in faster journey times and new direct services.

 Shay Murtagh manufactured the following precast units